-The selection process is a fair and equitable competition.
-It results in only the best and most competitive candidates being offered employment.
-Applicants are processed on an ongoing basis throughout the year, in an effort to identify and maintain a qualified applicant pool.
+Our selection process is highly competitive and results in employment offers for only the best and most qualified candidates.
+Applications are accepted on an ongoing basis throughout the year, in order to identify and maintain a qualified applicant pool.
 It can take anywhere from 6 to 18 months for applicants to complete the selection process.
 Your success will require—and be determined by—time, persistence and high levels of performance.

-Rigorous assessments of honesty, integrity and ethics are integral to the AbbyPD and are key components of the selection process.
-The information you provide throughout the process will be scrutinized closely.
-Dishonesty, deceit, or non-disclosure of information can result in the applicants permanent removal from the process.
+Honesty, integrity and ethics are integral to the AbbyPD and are key components of the selection process.
+The information you provide will be scrutinized closely.
+Dishonesty, deceit, or non-disclosure of information can result in your permanent removal from the process.

 Online Submission of Resume and Cover Letter

-The Abbotsford Police Department hiring process begins with an online application.
-Applicants are required to electronically submit a resume and cover letter for the position of either Recruit Police Officer or Experienced Police Officer.
+You must electronically submit a resume and cover letter for the position of either Recruit Police Officer or Experienced Police Officer.
 Please ensure that you select the correct portal when submitting an application.
-Once received by the APD Recruiting Section, the online application will be assessed for competitiveness.
+Once received by the AbbyPD Recruiting Section, your application will be assessed for competitiveness.

-If the applicant is deemed to be “competitive”, they will receive a full, hardcopy application package.
-This consists of a comprehensive application form, and the Integrity and Lifestyle Questionnaire.
-Applicants have 30 days to return these forms.
+If you are deemed to be competitive you will receive a full application package.
+This package consists of a comprehensive application form and the Integrity and Lifestyle Questionnaire.
+You have 30 days to return these forms.

 Submission of Complete Application Package

 Successful applicants will receive, via email, the Application Package, which includes the Integrity and Lifestyle Questionnaire.